CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Learning goals
 ==============

-By the end of this tutorial, participants will know:
+By the end of this tutorial, we'll learn:

 * The basics of developing plugins for Spyder, and a general idea of its inner workings.
 * The :ref:`types of plugins <tutorial-plugin-types>` that can be developed for Spyder.